Nubisa/JXPanel/from_kris_to_oguz.markdown

 a)
 updatePlan() check maximums, and suspends subplans eventually, even if new maximum is not overused e.g. some user has 3 domains, and we chaged parents plan from maxDomains = 10 into 5. still 5 > 3 so why to suspend subplan?

-b)
-also, i removed comparing max_org with max_new, since :
+LEAVE IT FOR NOW b) also, i removed comparing max_org with max_new, since :
 // this is pointless